Detection and Mitigation of Byzantine Attacks in Distributed Training: Defense Strategies in Aspis and Aspis+

-Then, for a given choice of disagreement sets, the number of files that can be corrupted is given by $|\cup_{j=r'}^r X_j|$.
-We obtain an upper bound on the maximum number of corrupted files by maximizing this quantity with respect to the choice of $D_i, i = 1,2, \dots, q$, i.e.,

-where the maximization is over the choices of the disagreement sets $D_1,D_2,\dots,D_q$.
-The proof of the following theorem appears in Appendix Section \ref{appendix:fixed_diagreement_optimality}. \begin{theorem} Consider a training cluster of $K$ workers with $q$ adversaries using the algorithm in Section \ref{sec:aspis_file_assignment} to assign the $f = \binom{K}{r}$ files to workers, and Algorithm \ref{alg:detection} for adversary detection.
-Under an optimal adversary model, the maximum number of files that can be corrupted is
+We now upper bound the number of files that can be corrupted under {\it any possible strategy} employed by the adversaries.
+Note that according to Algorithm \ref{alg:main_algorithm}, we resort to robust aggregation in case of more than one maximum clique in $\mathbf{G}$.
+In this scenario, a gradient can only be corrupted if a majority of the assigned workers computing it are adversarial and agree on a wrong value.
+The proof of the following theorem appears in Appendix Section \ref{appendix:fixed_diagreement_optimality}. \begin{theorem} Consider a training cluster of $K$ workers with $q$ adversaries using algorithm in Section \ref{sec:aspis_file_assignment} to assign the $f = \binom{K}{r}$ files to workers, and Algorithm \ref{alg:detection} for adversary detection.
+Under any adversarial strategy, the maximum number of files that can be corrupted is

-Furthermore, this upper bound can be achieved if all adversaries fix a set $D \subset H$ of honest workers with which they will consistently disagree on the gradient (by distorting it). \end{theorem} In particular, the proposed attack is optimal, and there is no other attack that can corrupt more files under the Aspis algorithm.
-One such attack is carried out in Figure \ref{fig:subset_assignment_K7_r3_graph_failure} for the setup of Example \ref{ex:placement_K7_r3}.
-The adversaries $A = \{U_1, U_2, U_3\}$ consistently disagree with the workers in $D = \{U_4, U_5, U_6\} \subset H$.
-The ambiguity as to which of the two maximum cliques ($\{U_1, U_2, U_3, U_7\}$ or $\{U_4, U_5, U_6, U_7\}$) is the honest one makes an accurate detection impossible; robust aggregation will be performed instead.
+Furthermore, this upper bound can be achieved if all adversaries fix a set $D \subset H$ of honest workers with which they will consistently disagree on the gradient (by distorting it). \end{theorem}

-In Appendix Section \ref{appendix:fixed_diagreement_optimality}, we show that ATT-2 is guaranteed to form more than one maximum clique on the detection graph.
-Thus, the PS cannot unambiguously decide which one is the honest one; detection fails, and we fall back to the robust aggregation technique.
-During aggregation, the PS will perform a majority vote across the computations of each file.
-Recall that $r$ workers have processed each file.
-For each such file $B_{t,i}$, the PS decides a majority value $\mathbf{m}_i$
+\begin{remark} We emphasize that the maximum fraction of corrupted gradients $c_{\mathrm{max}}^{(q)}/f$ is much lesser as compared to the baseline $q/K$ and with respect to other schemes as well (details in Sec. \ref{sec:distortion_fraction_analysis}).
+For instance $K=15$ and $q=3$, at most 0.022 fraction of the gradients are corrupted in Aspis as against 0.2 for the baseline scheme. \end{remark} In Appendix Section \ref{appendix:fixed_diagreement_optimality} we show that under ATT-2 there is bound to be more than one maximum clique in the detection graph.
+Thus, the PS cannot unambiguously decide which one is the honest one; detection fails and we fall back to the robust aggregation technique.